dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/nginx.md

 ## Configuring the PROXY protocol

-If want to use a proxy like HAProxy in front of GitLab that uses the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), you need to enable this setting.
+If you want to use a proxy like HAProxy in front of GitLab using the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), you need to enable this setting.
 Do not forget to set the `real_ip_trusted_addresses` also as needed:

 1. Edit `/etc/gitlab/gitlab.rb`: